gdunlop/gdunlop.github.io/_posts/2015-6-3-Interactive-postcode-map.md

 In the meantime I've played around with a lot of geo and web code libraries, platforms and applications and the &quot;interactive postcode map&quot; is my favoured use case - after all, how hard can it be to build a performant web map that is capable of handling millions of features with a high degree of interactivity?

-Pretty hard it turns out, especially if you have seldom-used programming muscles like me and want to minimise your investment (time and money).
+Pretty hard it turns out, especially if you have seldom-used programming muscles like me and want to see immediate results.

-As a big fan of [Eric Fischer](https://www.mapbox.com/about/team/#eric-fischer) I've got pretty well into the Mapbox tools creating [things like this](http://gdunlop.github.io/Vector-maps-in-the-browser) along the way.
+As a big fan of [Eric Fischer](https://www.mapbox.com/about/team/#eric-fischer) I've got pretty into the Mapbox tools creating [things like this](http://gdunlop.github.io/Vector-maps-in-the-browser) along the way.
 I managed to use [tippecanoe](https://github.com/mapbox/tippecanoe) to build vector tilesets containing millions of points but couldn't figure out how to get the interactivity I was looking for.
 I also have no idea how to pronounce &quot;tippecanoe&quot;.

-Next up I tried [CartoDB](https://cartodb.com/) which I've used successfully for lots of other map visualisation projects, which meant I hit the 50MB limit on their free plan very quickly and was not inclined to take on a paid subscription.
+Next up I tried [CartoDB](https://cartodb.com/) which I've used successfully for lots of other map visualisation projects, which meant I hit the 50MB limit on their free plan very quickly.

 ### Tribulation